As a metric, add-to-cart Conversion rate is often overlooked.

 Price anchoring refers to the practice of displaying a lower option next to a higher-priced option.
 Commonly, the higher price is represented with a strikethrough.

-This works due to Anchoring Bias—the tendency to base our decisions on the first piece of information presented to us.
+This example above works due to Anchoring Bias—the tendency to base our decisions on the first piece of information presented to us.

 Buy-Now-Pay-Later options split the financial burden into interest-free payments. eCommerce sites offering these solutions experienced a 2.1% increase in conversion rate.